phalt/clientele/docs/usage.md

 - **New required fields** → Function signatures updated
 - **Changed response types** → Schema unions modified

-Your tests should catch these issues.
-If you need to support multiple API versions, consider:
+You should have tests to catch these issues.

-- Generating separate clients for each version
-- Using version-specific directories (e.g., `my_client_v1/`, `my_client_v2/`)
+If you need to support multiple API versions, consider generating separate clients for each version sing version-specific directories (e.g., `my_client_v1/`, `my_client_v2/`).

-### Regenerating vs. Fresh Generation

-**Regenerating** (`--regen t`):

-- Overwrites most files except `config.py`
-- Preserves your configuration
-- Intended for updating an existing client

-**Fresh Generation** (without `--regen`):

-- Will fail if the output directory already exists
-- Use for creating a new client from scratch

 ### Integration with CI/CD